Green Chilli Sauce Recipe (Indo Chinese)

 Storage Suggestions

-Green chilli sauce keeps good in the refrigerator for up to 15 days.
+Green chilli sauce can be stored in an airtight container in the refrigerator for up to 15 days.

 You can freeze it in small portions for up to a year.
-Just take out one portion, thaw, and use as needed.
+Just take out one portion, thaw it, and use it as needed.

 4.50 from 2 votes